 After I declared my choice to live life fearlessly, Annmarie, who was sitting to my left, suddenly said, "That's it, that's the name of our group, Fearless in India!"
 And that was our name for WhatsApp, Fearless in India.

 Needless to say, we had a wonderful two weeks of adventures and unforgettable memories such as a sunrise hot air balloon ride on the full moon which was Sonia's birthday on March 31.
 Annmarie's and Suzie's birthdays were, also, celebrated with a surprise banana split and surprise birthday cake on their special days.
 I celebrated my birthday in the railway station with a surprise chocolate cake while we were waiting for the overnight train to Varanasi.
-On the morning we went to see the sunrise on the Ganges, I was able to say a prayer for Fay and left a memento in the sacred river.
+On the morning of April 8, we went to see the sunrise on the Ganges, I was able to say a prayer for Fay and left a memento in the sacred river.